 1 - Understand Your KUMC TIMELINES

-When you compose your first faculty "offer letter" begin by discussing the process with Jo Halverson in the Office of Professional Development and Faculty Affairs (PDFA).
+When you compose your first faculty "offer letter" begin by discussing the process with Jo Halverson in the Faculty Affairs and Faculty Development office.
 Guidelines followed from the beginning will prevent this process from lengthy delays or the need to for you to rewrite the letter numerous times.
 You should completely understand:

 2 - Make It Simple and Interesting